 The Challenges E-Commerce Retailers Face Managing Their Web Scraping Proxies

-E-commerce companies are increasingly using web data fuel their competitor research, dynamic pricing and new product research.
+E-commerce companies are increasingly using web data to fuel their competitor research, dynamic pricing and new product research.

 As a result, these e-commerce sites face big challenges managing their proxies so that they can reliably scrape the web without disruption.